smartgridadsc/IEC61850SecurityDataset/README.md

 **Scenario folder:**  each folder represents one scenario, it contains

-1. One pcap file: captures GOOSE packets from 18 IEDs during 10 mins.
+1. PCAP files: captures GOOSE packets from 18 IEDs during 10 mins.
-2. 18 csv files: list transmitted data from 18 IEDs at every second during 10 mins.
-But the attacking scenario is based on normal scenario's trasmission traffic, so CSVs in Attack folder are the same with Normal's.
+2. 18 CSV files: list transmitted data from 18 IEDs at every second during 10 mins.
+Since the attacking scenario is based on the normal scenario's transmission traffic, so the CSV files in the Attack directory are the same as the files in the normal directory.

 **SCL folder:**

-It contains 18 IID files to define configuration of 18 IEDs.
-It also discribes data exchange format from IEDs.
-From those file, you can understand the structure of payload in pcap files.
+It contains 18 IID files to define the configuration of 18 IEDs.
+It also describes the data exchange format and the related data attributes for each IED.
+From those files, you can understand the payload structure in the PCAP files.

 **Note:** This repository will be updated as new trace file becomes available.